 Summer 2025

-The client ended up landing on a "New York City/Broadway in the winter" aesthetic so once I had that, I ran with it.
-I began to concept designs and create these various pieces, but one concept I absolutely adored was for the long bar face.
-I felt like I needed to include Carole King in the design somewhere so what I decided on was an illustration of King writing the song "Beautiful" at the piano (pictured below).
-I am incredibly proud of this design because of the amount of attention to the details that I put into it (the music notes can be accurately read as sheet music to the vocal melody).
+I wanted to include Carole King in the design somewhere and decided on doing an illustration of King, writing the song "Beautiful" at the piano (pictured below).
+I am incredibly proud of this design because of the amount of attention to the detail I included (the music notes can be accurately read as sheet music to the vocal melody).

-Although I was upset, I needed to put that aside since the job needed to get done.
+Unfortunately, the client was not a fan of the design.
 This experience taught me that not everyone is going to like the pieces I make, so take the criticism and become better because of it.